Victim programs heal, allow survivors to seek justice

 DRP completed $2 million in grant agreements for round No. 6 March 1 of this year.
 This round, specifically designated for victim impact programs, represents monumental opportunity for restorative justice practices in CDCR’s immediate future.

-With the addition of $2 million this round, CDCR will award a total of $14 million in grants during all six cycles over the course of five years.
-This grant funding comes directly from the Inmate Welfare Fund, a trust where all proceeds from institutional canteen and hobby shop sales are deposited and spent for the benefit of inmates, including on education and welfare.
+With an additional $2 million this round, CDCR will award $14 million in grants over the course of five years.
+This grant comes directly from the Inmate Welfare Fund, a trust funded by all proceeds from institutional canteen and hobby shop sales.
+The funds are for the benefit of incarcerated people, including education and welfare.

-These valuable programs enjoy support across the board, including among CDCR professionals, program providers, partnering agencies, advocacy groups, and the victim and survivor community.
+These valuable programs enjoy support among CDCR professionals, program providers, partnering agencies, advocacy groups, and the victim and survivor community.

 Even within walls, they help tear some down.